 Mr. Wickham is a veteran venture investor and startup entrepreneur.
-Early in his career he co-founded the publishing company Reference Media in Tokyo, Japan, grew it to scale and sold it to the Princeton Review, where he became VP of Sales for Japan and Korea.
-Later, Mr. Wickham served as General Partner at JAFCO America Ventures, a billion-dollar fund backed by leading Japanese financial and technology players such as Hitachi, Mitsubishi, NEC, Itochu, Nomura, and Nippon Life Insurance.
-At JAFCO, he led the creation of strategic services for invested companies with more than 40 corporate LPs.
-Mr. Wickham went on to become a partner and run U.S. operations for Copan, a European venture fund based in Munich, Germany, where he also served on the Board.
-He has shepherded more than 40 investments, including Ikanos, Web Methods, Com21, Square, Twitter, Palantir, ServiceMax, Lotame and Handshake.
-Mr. Wickham currently serves on the board of Lotame and serves as an advisor to Angular Ventures (London), Cross Culture Ventures and Taro Ventures (Tokyo).
-He is a past advisor to the Creandum Fund in Stockholm.
+Early in his career he co-founded Reference Media in Tokyo, Japan, grew it to scale and sold it to the Princeton Review.
+Later, Mr. Wickham served as General Partner at JAFCO America Ventures.
+At JAFCO, he led the creation of portfolio strategic services with more than 40 corporate LPs.
+Mr. Wickham went on to become a partner and run U.S. operations for Copan, a European venture fund based in Munich, Germany.
+He has shepherded more than 40 investments, including Ikanos, Web Methods, Com21, Square, Twitter, Palantir, ServiceMax, Coinbase, Fastly, Flexport, Neurotrack, CircleUp, MongoDB, Zoom, One Concern, Chainalysis and Revinate.
+Mr. Wickham currently serves as an advisor to Angular Ventures (London), MaC Ventures (LA) and Taro Ventures (Tokyo).
+He is an emeritus advisor to the Creandum Fund in Stockholm.

-In his new role at the Kauffman Fellows, Mr. Wickham supports the leadership team in their ongoing development of the next generation of leaders in venture capital.
-During his tenure from 2008-2016, he expanded the program into more than 50 countries and quadrupled both its operating budget and membership of the Kauffman Fellows Society.
-The Society now numbers almost 1000 professionals and $250 billion in aggregate capital under management.
-He also launched a multi-lingual book publishing arm, an annual research journal and the online Kauffman Fellows Academy.
-He also helped to conceive, staff and seed fund TrueBridge Capital Partners, a $1.5 billion family of strategic fund-of-funds based in North Carolina.
-He also co-launched the CPIN collaboration between Japan’s Ministry of Economy and the Kauffman Fellows Program with endorsement by the US Embassy.
+In his new role as Executive Chairman at the Kauffman Fellows, Mr. Wickham supports the leadership team in their ongoing development of the next generation of leaders in venture capital.
+From 2008-2016 he served as the organization’s CEO, and expanded the program into more than 40 countries and quadrupled both its operating budget and membership of the Kauffman Fellows Society.
+The network now numbers more 1000 Fellows, Mentors and Faculty, and over $250 billion in aggregate capital under management.
+He launched a multi-lingual book publishing arm, an annual research journal and the online Kauffman Fellows Academy.
+He also helped to conceive, staff and seed-fund TrueBridge Capital Partners, a $1.5 billion family of strategic fund-of-funds based in North Carolina.
+In 2012, he co-launched the CPIN collaboration between Japan’s Ministry of Economy and the Kauffman Fellows Program with endorsement by the US Embassy.

 Mr. Wickham holds a BS from the Aerospace Mechanical Engineering School at the University of Arizona, and an MBA from Rensselaer Polytechnic Institute.
-He was a Charter Class member of the Kauffman Fellows Program, Flagship Ventures in Boston.
+He was a Charter Class member of the Kauffman Fellows Program at Flagship Ventures in Boston.

 Koichiro Nakamura is a Founder and General Partner of Sozo Ventures.
 Prior to founding Sozo, Mr. Nakamura spent over 20 years founding and building technology companies.
 At Mitsubishi Corporation, he created relationships with large Japanese conglomerates, providing the credibility needed for portfolio start-ups to find alpha and beta customers.
 Mr. Nakamura launched the Innovation Kitchen, a Mitsubishi Corporation subsidiary, which incubated seed-stage ventures in Japan.
 At Innovation Kitchen, he invested in university technology and served on the boards including Scigineer (Japan’s leading discovery engine company went to public (TSE) 2014).